KoalaTai/medical-device-audit/src/prd.md

 ### 4. Export Package System
 - **What it does**: Bundles all deliverables with assessment data for download
 - **Why it matters**: Enables professional documentation and record keeping
-- **Success criteria**: Clean file downloads with timestamped naming convention
+- **Success criteria**: Clean file downloads with timestamped naming convention and framework-specific content

+### 5. Regulatory Framework Filtering
+- **What it does**: Allows users to select specific regulatory frameworks (ISO 13485, 21 CFR 820, MDR, ISO 14155) to focus their assessment
+- **Why it matters**: Enables targeted compliance evaluation for specific markets, reducing assessment time and increasing relevance
+- **Success criteria**: Questions filter accurately based on framework selection, scores reflect only relevant requirements, exports include framework context

 ## Design Direction